TamaraKosovac/Text-editor/README.md

 # 🖊️ InkPad - text editor

-**InkPad** is a simple and practical text editor that offers users basic text editing capabilities.
+**InkPad** is a simple and practical text editor, developed at the university using C# and WPF.
+It offers users basic text editing capabilities in a user-friendly desktop environment.

 ## 📝 User Guide